 The matriarchal Minoan civilization of Crete consistently linked their goddesses and holy sites to sacred bulls.
 Bulls’ horns marked a place as having sacred authority.
 As the consort and son of the goddess heavenly bulls were sacrificed and resurrected each year.(*5)Since at least 2600 BCE bull leaping festivals were held throughout the year, marking the passing of the seasons.
 But bulls were also killed and sacrificed by priestesses as a way of passing life force from the gods and ancestors to living individuals.(*6) Pasiphae, a later Cretan moon-goddess, coupled with a bull, the Taurus of astrology, and gave birth to a Minotaur, a son with a human body but a bull’s head.

 In Greece Hera was the Queen of Heaven who presided over all things feminine.
 Homer complimented her by calling her “cow-eyed” or “cow-faced” and cows were sacred to her.
 The earth-goddess of agriculture, Demeter or Ceres, was also sometimes portrayed as a peasant woman riding a bull.(*7) Dionysus was not just the Greek god of wine but also another god of death and resurrection with strong links to the bull.
 He was frequently portrayed with bull horns.(*8)

 The Celtic religion also knew a divine bull and sacrifices of consecrated bulls.
-On the right you see "The Holy Bull", a Celtic monument found in Paris in 1711, under the choir of Notre-Dame-de-Paris.
+Above you see "The Holy Bull", a Celtic monument found in Paris in 1711, under the choir of Notre-Dame-de-Paris.
 (It is preserved in the Musée de Cluny ot des Thermes.)